ekernf01/freezr/README.md

 #### Other reproducibility tools

-- There are several systems to keep track of R package versions ([PackRat](https://rstudio.github.io/packrat/), [`checkpoint`](https://mran.microsoft.com/documents/rro/reproducibility/), [`pkgsnap`](https://github.com/MangoTheCat/pkgsnap)).
+Here are some other tools relating to reproducible research in R. These solve problems that overlap with the domain of `freezr`, but none has the same purpose or functionality.

 - To deal with statistical issues such as the ["Garden of forking paths"](http://www.stat.columbia.edu/~gelman/research/unpublished/p_hacking.pdf), there's [`revisit`](https://github.com/matloff/revisit).
 - The R Markdown and `knitr` family allow for readable documents with embedded source code.

-These solve problems that overlap with the domain of `freezr`, but none have the same purpose or functionality.
+- There are several systems to keep track of R package versions ([PackRat](https://rstudio.github.io/packrat/), [`checkpoint`](https://mran.microsoft.com/documents/rro/reproducibility/), [`pkgsnap`](https://github.com/MangoTheCat/pkgsnap)).

 -----